-We coded the physics, screen movement, character control and stats, and pretty much the entire game ourselves with help from MonoGame's asset pipelines.
-The game allowed the player to switch between the different characters on the spot, as each were meant to be characters trapped inside Maggie's Mirror and representing aspects of herself and the stages of her mourning.
-Each character had a unique gameplay element, from Maggie, who could use her mirror to reflect light in a gameplay menu similar to WindWaker's wind selection screen, to the astronaut who could hover using jetpack, to the knight who could defend against projectiles by blocking with his shield, and so on.
+Our team coded the physics, screen movement, character control and stats, and pretty much the entirety of the game from scratch with help from MonoGame's asset pipelines.
+The game allowed the player to switch between different characters on the spot, as each character is meant to be a psyche fragment trapped inside Maggie's Mirror, representing aspects of herself and the stages of her mourning.
+Each character had a unique gameplay element: Maggie, who could use her mirror to reflect light in a gameplay menu similar to WindWaker's wind selection screen; The Astronaut who could hover using his jetpack; The knight who could defend against projectiles by blocking with his shield, and so on.

 The main puzzle element we completed was the usage of Maggie's light from her mirror to light up crystals that would change the layout of the level.
 The manipulation of these changes would allow Maggie and company to get through to previously inaccessible areas of the level.
 We also had a checkpoint system, a dynamically scrolling screen, and a menu and options system which allowed the user to change screen resolution.
 We completed all of this in about a month.